 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Posted to Park and Rec Staff Blog by Jessica Abrahams
+Posted to Park and Rec Staff Blog by Timothy O'Connor

 Posted to Public Works - Engineering Updates by Anna Schwichtenberg

 Construction has begun and various projects can be seen around The City of Owatonna.
 Please slow down and use caution when approaching a construction zone.
 We thank you for your patience as these projects are completed.
 2021 Construction Projects:2021 Project Location Map

 2021 Bridge Street: Work this week included finishing the foundations for the new signal poles at the intersection of Park Drive and W. Bridge Street, landscaping the median, traffic control modifications, continued removals at the 24th Avenue intersection and utility coordination.

 The intersection of Park Drive and W. Bridge street is open to three directions of traffic, with east and westbound traffic along W. Bridge Street to open to traffic east of Park Drive to both directions of traffic.
 Some work will continue to occur along the roadway and at the Park Dr intersection as needed.
 Please continue to use caution and follow the detour routes as work will continue to finalize Phase 1 and progress Phase 2.

 Next week work is planned west of the Park Drive intersection to prepare the subgrade, place subbase and base.
 In addition, work at the 24th Avenue intersection will continue as existing utilities are adjusted as needed.

 To sign up for updates specific to the 2021 Bridge Street Project, please visit Notify Me.